Clats97/ClatsGuard/README.md

 **Advanced Configuration**

-•	Iteration Count: Currently set to 300,000 iterations for PBKDF2-HMAC.
-For specialized requirements, modify this value in the source code.
-Higher iterations add more security, but slow down the key derivation process.
+•	Memory cost: Argon2id parameters are 2GiB of memory cost, 10 iterations, and 10 lanes.
+For specialized requirements, modify this value in the code.
+Higher memory & iterations add more security, but slow down the key derivation process.

 •	Allowed File Extensions: Expand or reduce the set of allowed file types by editing the ALLOWED_EXTENSIONS set in the source code.